bwu-dart/bwu_polymer_routing/README.md

   rt.Router router;
   rt.Route route;

-  // Fetch the current Route and Router instance from DI (provided by each
+  // Fetch the current Route and Router instance from DI.
+DI requests are served
-  // `<bind-view>` element (implicit) and the `<app-element>` element (explicit).
+  // by each `<bind-view>` element (implicit) and the `<app-element>` element
+  // (explicit).
   // A request is sent as an event and bubbles up until some element handles
   // the DI request.
   async.Future _requestDependencies() {
-    // we call this using a Future to give polymer some time to finish because
+    // We initiate the DI request using a Future to give polymer some time to
-    // this method is called from `attached` and there might still be some
+    // finish because this method is called from `attached` and there might
-    // initialization to be done.
+    // still be some initialization yet to be done.
     return new async.Future(() {
       // This line sends the DI request for two different types. var di = inject(this, [RouteProvider, rt.Router]);